-The local restaurant she’d suggested had a really long line wrapped around the building.
+The local barbecue restaurant she’d suggested had a really long line wrapped around the building.
 We were too tired and hungry to wait, so we ended up at Olive Garden.
 After dinner, I suggested we walk along the beach and maybe try to find the seals our host had mentioned.

-We were enchanted with the charming town as we coasted up and down the streets looking for a parking spot, eventually parking curbside on a quaint road with big, beautiful houses perched above us on the cliff’s edge.
+We were enchanted with the charming town as we coasted up and down the streets looking for a parking spot, eventually parking curbside on a quaint road with big, beautiful houses perched on the cliff’s edge.

 As we made our way down the sidewalk, we passed a group of girlfriends gathered around a blanket with a bottle of wine, and a young couple lounging in the lush green grass, surrounded by rose petals and deeply engaged in conversation.
 I wondered if we’d stumbled on a proposal.

 We eventually found a set of stairs that led down to the beach.
 I promptly kicked off my shoes so I could feel the sand between my toes as we made our way to the rocks.
 As my bare feet searched for sure footing on the slippery stone, something shifted in me.

 Everything about this setting, from the gorgeous scenery to the perfect climate, to the sense of connection and community I’d witnessed, resonated with me.

 And in that sense, a place I’d never been before felt completely familiar.
 Not the kind of familiarity that comes from the life you’re use to, but a familiarity of the soul, the heart’s recognition of the life you’ve longed for.